DevOps-Nirvana/aws-helm-multi-deploy-prebuilt/README.md

 # Kubernetes Helm Multi-Deploy (Pre-Built Docker Image)

-> :warning: **This action's docker image is pulled from DockerHub.** If you don't trust us and want to build the image at runtime [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy).
+> :warning: **This action's docker image is pulled from DockerHub.**
+>
+> For a built-at-runtime docker-based action with all dependencies included [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy)
+>
+> For a no-docker action which requies all dependencies be installed in the GitHub Docker [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy-nodocker)

 This GitHub Action will deploy all Helm chart folders inside a 'deployment' folder in your repository root.
 Useful for deploying multiple services that are in separate charts.
 For example: